All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 4. brothers and sisters (including adoptive, step and half-siblings)

-The disabled person or their partner can only make use of the gifting concessions under limited circumstances.
+The disabled person or their partner can only use the gifting concessions under limited circumstances.
 This is where the gifted asset is received under a Will.

 Since 20 September 2006, families may establish a Special Disability Trust.
 It attracts social security means test concessions for both the disabled person and the donor.
 The $500,000 limit (as indexed since 2006) applies to all family members combined.

 The gifting concessions only apply to ‘immediate’ family members.
-These are persons who are of Age Pension age or Service Pension age.
-Plus they receive a social security pension.
-(Or receive a pension after making the gift.)
-The concession does not apply to a person receiving certain other income support payments such as Newstart Allowance.
+These are persons who are of Age Pension or Service Pension age and receive a social security pension.
+(They may also receive a pension after making the gift.)
+The concession does not apply to a person receiving certain other income support payments, such as Newstart Allowance.

-Capital gains or losses arising from assets gifted directly to an SDT for no consideration are disregarded for tax purposes.
-The exemption also applies to assets passing from a deceased estate to an SDT.
+Capital gains or losses from assets gifted directly to an SDT for no consideration are disregarded for tax purposes.
+The exemption applies to assets passing from a deceased estate to an SDT.

 Family homes are CGT exempt in a Special Disability Trust